 Did you know that the “humor effect” is a real psychological phenomenon that causes people to remember information better when laughter occurs?
 It’s true!
 Humor enhances a person’s memory.
 Think about a commercial that you remember on TV, or a lecture that you had to sit through in college.
 When it’s funny, you remember.
 On Clifton Hill, you are in luck!
 There are plenty of ways to cause laughter.
-For starters, challenge your kids to a game of Wizard’s Golf.
-I can’t tell you the number of times I’ve seen families leave the course laughing at the family member with the lowest score.
-Another way to create laughter?
-The Great Canadian Midway is full of arcade games to compete against your loved ones.
+A round of golf at Wizard’s Golf is a great place to start…we constantly see families leave the course laughing and ribbing each other on their short games.
+Another way to have fun?
+Head to the Great Canadian Midway its full of arcade games to compete against your friends and family.
 If you are a family that loves to bowl, Strike!
 Rock N Bowl is guaranteed to make you laugh out loud.
 There are any of number of ways on Clifton Hill to make the whole family roar with laughter!

 One of the key ingredients to make a vacation memorable is a milestone event.
 Chances are, you remember the first time your baby took his/her first steps, first words, first day at school, etc. Making a memorable vacation on Clifton Hill is no different.
 For example, head into the Fudge Factory for the first time your family tries a macaron, or a child tasting fudge for the first time.
 Of course, a “must” on Clifton Hill is the Niagara SkyWheel.
 This will be a first for many people — not just children — to try an observation wheel reaching 175 feet tall.
 How about the first time the kids try go-karting?
-Not only would they be trying something new, but on Canada’s first elevated go-kart track at the Niagara Speedway!
+Not only would they be trying something new, but on Canada’s first elevated go-kart track at the Niagara Speedway, which is opening on March Break (weather permitting)!
 We remember emotionally charged events better than boring ones.
 It is the emotions aroused, not the personal significance of the event, that makes events easier to remember.

 Besides the obvious opportunity for cost savings as one of the greatest advantages of traveling in the off-season (cheaper hotel rates), there is also less line-ups and less crowds.
 While the colder temperatures may bring about closures at some seasonal attractions, the Winter also brings about unique opportunities that you simply won’t get in the Spring and Summer months.
-For example, the Winter Festival of Lights happens annually from November-January, complete with amazing fireworks, animated light installations, projections and entertainment.
 When temperatures dip below freezing, you’ll get to see a side of Niagara Falls that many travelers don’t ever get to see.
 Whether it’s experiencing the “Frozen Falls”, or taking in the frosty panoramic view from the cozy, climate-controlled gondolas of the Niagara SkyWheel without waiting in long queues (if at all), you’ll absolutely never regret visiting Clifton Hill during the off-peak season and making memories with the people you love the most.
 Together…it’s just more fun.